johannvonissou/chaindl/docs/index.rst

     pip install ocfinance

-You will need Python 3.8 or higher to use this package.
+You will need Python 3 to use this package.

 ---